CodenicCoders/codenic_bloc_use_case/README.md

 A paginator has two available methods for loading pages.

-To start paginating, `Paginator.loadFirstPage()` must be called first.
-This accepts a given parameter arguments for loading the first page.
+To start paginating, `Paginator.loadFirstPage()` must initially be called.
+This accepts some given parameter arguments for loading the first page.
 If the loading fails, then a `Left` value is returned.
 Otherwise, if the loading succeeds, a `Right` value instance of `PageResult` and a `PageResultListItem` will be returned.

 <img src="doc/assets/load_first_page_state_flow.webp" alt="The Runner State Flow" width=735/>

 The `PageResult` contains all the items available in the fetched page as well as a `token` for loading the next one, whereas a `PageResultListItem` is a collection of all page results and their aggregated items.

 To load the next page, call `Paginator.loadNextPage()`.
 This uses the old given parameter arguments and page result to load the upcoming page.
 If the last page has been loaded (i.e. the last page result's token is `null`), then calling this method does nothing.

+Calling `loadNextPage()` without initially loading the first page will throw a `StateError`.

+> Use the `Paginator.currentPageIndex` to determine if the first page has been loaded.
+If it is equal to `-1`, then the first page has not been loaded yet.

 <img src="doc/assets/load_next_page_state_flow.webp" alt="The Runner State Flow" width=850/>